Anshit01/contrify/README.md

 # Contrify
-App to notify you whenever a new smart contract in deployed
+App to notify you whenever a new smart contract is deployed on Tezos mainnet.
 <br><br>
 ![Screenshot from 2021-05-16 14-28-44](https://user-images.githubusercontent.com/57187745/118391678-34d75480-b653-11eb-99bb-5cf7feda8355.png)
 ## Built With